psidnell/ofexport2/doc/templates/README.md

 ### Overview ###

-To print the contents of a named project (In this case I have a project called ofexport2) type:
+To print the contents of a named project (In this case I have a project called ofexport2, you should supply your own) type:

     of2 -pn 'ofexport2'